facuariasla/facuariasla/README.md

 # Hi there 👋, I'm Facundo
-##### I'm a Frontend Developer with knowdledge in creation of API's and simple databases in the Backend side
+##### Frontend Developer with knowdledge in creation of API's and simple databases in the Backend side

 ## Frontend:
 * JavaScript